thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 ### Overview

 Public blockchains traditionally scale very well in terms of the number of nodes supported.
 However, there generally are severe limitations in terms of transaction throughput scalability.
 [Ethereum]( https://www.ethereum.org/), for example, supports approximately 15 transactions per second.
 Considering that all transactions and their associated state changes have to be processed by all nodes, this limitation is not surprising.

 Poor blockchain scalability in terms of transaction throughput is probably one of the two most limiting factors holding back the development of large-scale decentralized applications.
 The second factor, transaction cost, is related to transaction throughput, as cost should go down once transactions are not competing for scarce bandwidth.

 THORChain is a blockchain purposely built with scalability in mind and implements several measures to guarantee high transaction throughput.
 The main use case targeted by THORChain is the implementation of a decentralized cryptocurrency exchange.
 The platform architecture is based on a multi-chain solution, allowing multiple sidechains to settle on a root chain, called MerkleChain.
 MerkleChain stores the root hashes of the sides chains’ transactions [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree ).
 Each sidechain represents a token, with a separate mempool.
 However, as all token chains share the same global address space, inter-side-chain communication is trivial, and transactions can always be found.

-Consensus in THORChain is achieved using a delegated Proof of Stake protocol with a target of 100 Norne nodes per Norne set that reaches consensus using a [pBFT voting protocol](http://pmg.csail.mit.edu/papers/osdi99.pdf ) [1].
-Norne nodes are chosen according to the number of coins staked.
+Consensus in THORChain is achieved using a delegated Proof of Stake protocol with a target of 21 Nornes per Norne Set that reaches consensus using a [pBFT voting protocol](http://pmg.csail.mit.edu/papers/osdi99.pdf ) [1].
+Nornes are chosen according to the number of coins staked.
 Built-in reward and penalty mechanisms guarantee correct Norne behavior at the protocol level.
 Malicious actors can also be evicted and replaced by a node from a queue of backup Nornes.

 The focus of this paper is on sharding.
 Traditionally this method of scaling has received little attention due to its complexity and trustful nature of cross-shard transfers.
 Currently, only Ethereum and Cosmos appear to be pursuing similar solutions.
 That said, sharding is the only base-layer scaling solution which reduces the requirements of individual Nornes.
 The trust-full nature of sharding is that in cross-chain transfers it is not possible to be sure that the crediting and debiting of funds is done appropriately without validating other shards.
 While it is always safe to send tokens to another shard (worst case scenario is they don't credit it), receiving tokens from another shard risks inflating the overall money supply if they have not properly debited the sent tokens on their shard.
 In order to completely minimize trust, each Norne must be responsible for every shard.
 Of course, this removes the benefits of sharding entirely.

 We propose a solution that is a better balance between the fundamental trade-offs in sharding solutions.
 In what remains of this paper, we will provide some further background on blockchain scalability and sharding, before detailing THORChain’s approach.

 ## Sharding
 ### Blockchain Scalability
 Scaling is perhaps the most pressing concern for current blockchain technologies.
 Scalability involves a number of trade-offs.
 Ethereum’s co-founder Vitalik Buterin describes the scalability trade-off as a [trilemma](https://github.com/ethereum/wiki/wiki/Sharding-FAQ) between scalability, security, and decentralization (Figure 1).
 This basically means, that in order to optimize a blockchain for scalability, either security or decentralization needs to be relaxed.

 <img align="center" src="https://github.com/thorchain/Resources/blob/master/Whitepapers/Yggdrasil-Protocol/images/scalability-trilemma.png" width="400" height="215" />